renoirb/htmlcsstherightway/_posts/2013-01-02-efficient-way-to-re-use-front-end-library-in-your-project.md

 In the `web/assets/lib/bootstrap/` either download, svn external or submodule from a specific version and keep it as it is. untouched.

-While in this example I use Twitter Bootstrap, I often use some specific sup-parts from the also Excellent [Zurb Foundation](http://foundation.zurb.com/), [their font-icons, library](http://www.zurb.com/playground/foundation-icons) for example.
+While in this example I use Bootstrap, I often use some specific sup-parts from the also Excellent [Zurb Foundation](http://foundation.zurb.com/), [their font-icons, library](http://www.zurb.com/playground/foundation-icons) for example.

 Then.
 In `main.less` (or any name you choose as your "main"); copy-paste the conteent from the original